-Given a limited number of images, we incorporate prior knowledge about the human body shape to be reconstructed.
-Specifically, we propose to use the Skinned Multi-Person Linear (SMPL) model [23], which uses Principal Component Analysis (PCA) coefficients to represent human body shapes and poses.
+Given a limited number of images, I incorporate prior knowledge about the human body shape to be reconstructed.
+Specifically, I propose to use the Skinned Multi-Person Linear (SMPL) model [30], which uses Principal Component Analysis (PCA) coefficients to represent human body shapes and poses.
 In order to train the model to accurately output the coefficients for the SMPL model, a sufficient amount of data containing ground-truth information is required.
-However, to the best of our knowledge, no such dataset exists to provide multiple views of a loosely clothed body with its ground-truth shape parameters (i.e. raw mesh).
-Previous learning-based methods do not address the shape (geometry) recovery problem [26] or only output one approximation close to the standard mean shape of the human body [19], which is insufficient when recovering human bodies with largely varying shapes.
-Taking advantage of physically-based simulation, we design a system pipeline to generate a large number of multi-view human motion sequences with different poses, shapes, and clothes.
-By training on the synthetic dataset with ground-truth shape data, our model is "shape-aware", as it captures the statistical correlation between visual features of garments and human body shapes.
-We demonstrate in the experiments that the neural network trained using additional simulation data can considerably enhance the accuracy of shape recovery.
+However, to the best of my knowledge, no such dataset exists to provide multiple views of a loosely clothed body with its ground-truth shape parameters (i.e. raw mesh).
+Previous learning-based methods do not address the shape (geometry) recovery problem [31] or only output one approximation close to the standard mean shape of the human body [32], which is insufficient when recovering human bodies with largely varying shapes.
+Taking advantage of physically-based simulation, I design a system pipeline to generate a large number of multi-view human motion sequences with different poses, shapes, and clothes.
+By training on the synthetic dataset with ground-truth shape data, my model is "shape-aware", as it captures the statistical correlation between visual features of garments and human body shapes.
+I demonstrate in the experiments that the neural network trained using additional simulation data can considerably enhance the accuracy of shape recovery.

-To sum up, the key contributions of our work include:
+To sum up, the key contributions of my work include:

-- A learning-based shape-aware human body mesh reconstruction using SMPL parameters for both pose and shape estimation that is supervised directly on shape parameters. - A scalable, end-to-end, multi-view multi-stage learning framework to account for the ambiguity of the 3D human body (geometry) reconstruction problem from 2D images, achieving improved estimation results. - A large simulated dataset, including clothed human bodies and the corresponding ground-truth parameters, to enhance the reconstruction accuracy, especially in shape estimation, where no ground-truth or supervision is provided in the real-world dataset. - Accurate shape recovery under occlusion of garments by (a) providing the corresponding supervision and (b) deepening the model using the multi-view framework.
+• A learning-based shape-aware human body mesh reconstruction using SMPL parameters for both pose and shape estimation that is supervised directly on shape parameters.

+- A scalable, end-to-end, multi-view multi-stage learning framework to account for the ambiguity of the 3D human body (geometry) reconstruction problem from 2D images, achieving improved estimation results. - A large simulated dataset, including clothed human bodies and the corresponding ground-truth parameters, to enhance the reconstruction accuracy, especially in shape estimation, where no ground-truth or supervision is provided in the real-world dataset. - Accurate shape recovery under occlusion of garments by (a) providing the corresponding supervision and (b) deepening the model using the multi-view framework.

-2. Related Work
+2.2 Related Work

-In this section, we survey recent works on human body pose and shape estimation, neural network techniques, and other related work that make use of synthetic data.
+In this section, I survey recent works on human body pose and shape estimation, neural network techniques, and other related work that make use of synthetic data.

-2.1.
-Human Body Pose and Shape Recovering
+2.2.1 Human Body Pose and Shape Recovering

 Human body recovery has gained substantial interest due to its importance in a large variety of applications, such as virtual environments, computer animation, and garment modeling.
-However, the problem itself is naturally ambiguous, given limited input and occlusion.
-Previous works reduce this ambiguity using different assumptions and input data.
+Previous works reduce the ambiguity from occlusion using different assumptions and input data.
 They consist of four main categories: pose from images, pose and shape from images under tight clothing, scanned meshes, and images with loose clothing.

 Pose From Images.
-Inferring 2D or 3D poses in images of one or more people is a popular topic in Computer Vision and has been extensively studied [31, 42, 43, 54, 55].
-We refer to a recent work, VNect by Mehta et al. [26] that is able to identify human 3D poses from RGB images in real time using a CNN.
-By comparison, our method estimates the pose and shape parameters at the same time, recovering the entire human body mesh rather than only the skeleton.
+Inferring 2D or 3D poses in images of one or more people is a popular topic in Computer Vision and has been extensively studied [33, 34, 35, 36, 37].
+I refer to a recent work, VNect by Mehta et al. [31] that is able to identify human 3D poses from RGB images in real time using a CNN.
+By comparison, my method estimates the pose and shape parameters at the same time, recovering the entire human body mesh rather than only the skeleton.